<< Yesterday

 2010 Sixty-three-year-old Bill Lee allows only two runs and five hits in 5.1 innings in his start for Brockton against Worcester in a Can-Am League contest played at Campanelli Stadium.
 In his first pro ball game since the Expos released him in 1982, the former Red Sox southpaw, known as the Spaceman, becomes the oldest pitcher to earn a professional baseball victory when the Rox beat Tornadoes, 7-3.

 2010 The game's final out in the Twins' 6-5 victory over the Rangers results from Alfonso Marquez's interference call on third base coach Dave Anderson.
-The umpire ruled the coach tapped hands with Michael Young before the runner stopped and scrambled back to the bag.
+The umpire ruled that the coach tapped hands with Michael Young before the runner stopped and scrambled back to the bag.

 2011 Craig Counsell pinch hits a ninth-inning single against Houston reliever Enerio Del Rosario to snap an 0-for-45 hitless streak.
 The Brewers' veteran infielder's first hit since June 10 leaves him tied with Bill Bergen (1909) and Dave Campbell (1973) for the longest drought by a position player without a hit.